Smile (The Beach Boys album): Mythology and speculation

 Following its non-release, Smile became the subject of widespread speculation and gained status as the most "legendary" unreleased album in popular music.
 Numerous journalists and associates present at the sessions contributed chiefly to this stature, especially Siegel, whose October 1967 memoir "Goodbye Surfing, Hello God!", published in Cheetah, initiated the mythos surrounding the album Originally commissioned by The Saturday Evening Post at Siegel's persistence, the magazine had rejected the article due to his enthusiastic praise of Wilson's work at a time when rock music was rarely granted serious evaluation.
 Siegel remembered, "They didn't really want it and when they got it they couldn't believe that I took Brian so seriously."
 (Note: Siegel's article originated numerous popular anecdotes, including Wilson's Seconds incident, his cancelling of a $3,000 recording session due to "bad vibrations", and his suspicions that an associate was practicing witchcraft, which Siegel later revealed had been his girlfriend.
-Recalling parallels he had felt between Wilson and Bach, he later stated that he was encouraged by Oppenheim to incorporate them into the article: "He said, 'Write it.'
+Siegel, recalling parallels he had felt between Wilson and Bach, later stated that he was encouraged by Oppenheim to incorporate such a comparison into the article: "He said, 'Write it.'
 I couldn't do it.
 I would have been ridiculed if I had written that.")
 Flory attributed the memoir with providing rock audiences a framework to perceive Wilson as "hip" and venerating Smile as an artifact of that ethos, heightening public interest.